salaboy/platforms-on-k8s/chapter-5/README.md

 crossplane-provider-helm         True        True      crossplane/provider-helm:v0.10.0      49s
 ```

-Now we are ready to install our Databases and Message Brokers Crossplane compositions to provision all the components our application needs to work.
+Now we are ready to install our Databases and Message Brokers Crossplane compositions to provide all the components our application needs.

 ## App Infrastructure on demand using Crossplane Compositions

-We need to install our Crossplane Compositions for our Key-Value Database (Redis), our SQL Database (PostgreSQL) and our Message Broker(Kafka).
+We need to install our Crossplane Compositions for our Key-Value Database (Redis), our SQL Database (PostgreSQL), and our Message Broker(Kafka).

 ```shell
 kubectl apply -f resources/